sabifo4/LUCA-divtimes/README.md

 ### Additional note for Mac users when using the `sed` command

-If you are running a UNIX-based system (e.g., Mac users), you will experience some problems with the Linux-based `sed` command that you shall see in the various code snippets that you shall run as part of the tutorial described in this repository.
-By default, this command is different from Linux-based systems, and hence you will not be able to execute it properly.
-There are two approaches that you can follow, being one easier than the other:
+If you are running a UNIX-based system (e.g., Mac users), you will experience some problems with the Linux-based `sed` command that you shall see in the various code snippets that you need to run as part of the tutorial described in this repository.
+By default, this command is different from Linux-based systems, and hence you will have problems to execute it as intended unless you follow one of these two approaches:

 * (EASY): Instead of running the `sed` commands using the format `sed -i 's/PATTERN/REPLACEMENT/'` (i.e., what you shall see in the code snippets), you should include `''` between `-i` and `'s/PATTERN/REPLACEMENT/'`: `sed -i '' 's/PATTERN/REPLACEMENT/'`.
 Please remember to modify the commands in this tutorial accordingly before you copy and paste them on your terminal!
 * (MORE DIFFICULT): You should install `GNU sed` and establish it as the "standard" `sed` command instead of the one you will have by default.
-At the time of writing, [this post](https://medium.com/@bramblexu/install-gnu-sed-on-mac-os-and-set-it-as-default-7c17ef1b8f64) is available and has a detailed explanation that you could follow for this purpose.
-Nevertheless, there are many other tutorials out there that you could follow to achieve the same goal.
-If you do this, you will not need to change the commands in this tutorial!
+At the time of writing, [this post](https://medium.com/@bramblexu/install-gnu-sed-on-mac-os-and-set-it-as-default-7c17ef1b8f64) is available and has a detailed explanation that you could follow to install `GNU sed`.
+Nevertheless, there are many other tutorials out there that you can follow to achieve the same goal.
+If you decide to follow this approach, you will not need to change the commands in this tutorial!

 <br>